Showing posts with label mithun. Show all posts

 Wake up and feed the Mithun

-The time at bomdo village started off on different notes. first of all, i was glad to meet the inspection bungalow caretaker dungé yalik in the village the only person i knew well before i set in alone to the village.
-Met his beautiful kids, and dungé himself will figure later in the commentary.
+This time at Bomdo village started off on a different note.
+Firstly, I was glad to meet the Inspection Bungalow caretaker Dungé Yalik, who is also a Forest Department staff in the village, the only person I knew well before I visited the village.
+Met his beautiful kids, and Dungé himself will figure later in the blogpost.

 When we reached the place, the mithuns came closer, one by one; they all thought we had salt.
 Finally we were surrounded by five of them!
-Before that we had seen a non-venomous snake; a kukri.
+We also saw a a beautiful kukri before reaching Kanyong.

-The evening was full of conversations with the village leader (head-gaam), second-in-command (gaam-buda) and others, with a tinge of the local rice beer of course.
+The evening was full of interesting conversations with the village leader (head-gaam), second-in-command (gaam-buda) and others, flavoured with local rice beer.

-The next day i planned a long trip with a local boy who ensured at least ten times if my legs can make the trip he has in plan for me and the timing we leave.
-As far as i saw he was convinced I can’t wake up at 4 in the morning and walk the rest of the day.
+The next day I planned a long trip with one of the Bomdians, Migon, who ensured at least ten times if my legs can make the trip he has in plan for me and the timing we leave.
+As far as I could tell, he was convinced I could not wake up at 4 in the morning and walk the rest of the day.

-The day started at 425 and we left to go to fallows and forest adjoining the villages at about 5.
-Clouds figured we were having a field day and pitched in.
-So by 6 it was pouring and we decided to give a break for some time considering the fact that i was carrying expensive equipment.
-We reach a temporary house called poyup built in the jhum field of gaambuda and he welcomed us.
-Here, while i stayed a couple of hours i realised how hard people work for the rice they eat all year.
-In comparison with people like us walking to the nearest grocery store, haggling over the price and bringing home a bag, these guys literally slog their arse out.
-I took a video of the people planting rice seeds after the biggest chunk of work for the year; clearing the forest that is.
-Whats impressive is that theres a tune to planting “ho ohh ho ohh ho ohh” which supposedly help in not tiring them.
+The day started at 425 and we left to visit the fallows and forests adjoining the villages at about 5.
+Heavy clouds pitched in by 6 and it started pouring.
+We decided to take a break for some time considering that I was carrying a camera that I could not afford getting wet.
+We reached a temporary hut called 'Poyup' in the jhum field of Bamut Medo, the gaambuda, and he welcomed us.
+Here, while I stayed for a an hour I realised how hard people work for the rice they eat all year.
+In comparison with people like me walking to the nearest grocery store and bringing home a bag, these guys literally work many months for a years suppy of rice.
+I made a video of the people planting rice seeds after the more laborious task of clearing the secondary forest.
+Whats impressive is that theres a tune accompanying the planting of rice too—“ho ohh ho ohh ho ohh”—which helps in keeping the energy levels high.

-Then, we walked to some more fallows and got to a 50-m waterfall which was even more beautiful than the stream i visited the earlier day and i took a dip again, its beautiful and full of life, take a look…
+We then walked to some more fallows and got to a 50-m waterfall, called 'Diné Dicheng' by the Bomdians, which was even more beautiful than the stream I visited the earlier day and I took a dip again; the chill and the force of the water took away any tiredness I had in me.

-Further ahead we saw a red-headed trogon (my first time) and a small chick in a nest, I couldn’t figure which species.
+Further ahead we saw a red-headed trogon (locally called 'Poxo') and a small chick in a nest, possibly a bulbul, could not be sure.

-The next day i packed out of bomdo to reach back Ramsing village and then in the evening after couple of rice wine glasses, decided to type this!
+The next day I packed up from Bomdo to head back to Ramsing village and then in the evening after couple of rice wine glasses, wrote thi.
+This short trip was eventful to decide where my PhD study site should be.